Nothing can hold you back quite like stress. It’s one of the biggest hinderances to thriving.

 Ok, back to the post. 😉

 The truth is, stressors are everywhere.
 Even a small amount of stress can severely impact your ability to perform.
-Therefore, it’s important to learn how to deal with your stress effectively.
+Therefore, it’s important to learn how to deal with your stress effectively so you can keep stress levels down.

 According to a research study from New York University entitled, “Cognitive Emotion Regulation Fails the Stress Test,” even a small amount of stress negatively impacts a person’s ability to keep their emotions in check.
 Stress, if unchallenged, can build up in the body and mind.